Skip to main content

 Jira Data Center

-❗ To use Salto with Jira Data Center, start by installing the Salto Jira Addon in your instance.
+❗ To use Salto with Jira Data Center, install the Salto Jira Addon in your instance.

-In order to connect Jira Data Center to Salto:
+To connect the Jira Data Center to Salto:

-2. If necessary, configure your firewall to enable incoming connections from Salto's static IP addresses into your Jira instance.
+2. If needed, configure your firewall to enable incoming connections from Salto's static IP addresses into your Jira instance.

-4. In the modal, enter the URL of the Jira DC instance, as well as a valid username and password for that instance.
+4. In the next modal, enter the URL of the Jira DC instance and a valid username and password for that instance.

 Advanced Configuration